 Home | Health and Social Care | MDFL050

-You may wish to progress to further qualifications or employment within health and social care, to complement your other qualifications, or to develop within your current job role within health and social care.
+You may wish to progress to further qualifications or employment within health and social care, to complement your other qualifications or develop within your current job role..

-This qualification will specifically support anyone who needs to understand mental health issues in relation to the disability discrimination aspects of the Equality Act.
+This course will specifically support anyone who needs to understand mental health issues in relation to the disability discrimination aspects of the Equality Act.